 Is it easy to switch energy suppliers?

 Once you have chosen a suitable provider, often, all it needs is for you to fill in a form online or make a phone call.
 It really is that simple!
 There will be no disruption to your electricity supply and no change to the way electricity enters your home.
-When you switch to renewable energy with us, it typically takes 2-5 minutes to fill in our form.
+When you switch to clean energy with us, it only takes a few minutes.

 What happens when you switch energy suppliers?